The Sligo PPN Secreteriat

 Aisling Smith

-As a wheelchair user, Aisling brings a lived experience of being a disabled person and understands the various disabling societal barriers that disabled people face which prevents us from engaging in a fully inclusive society.
+As a wheelchair user, Aisling brings a lived experience of being a disabled person and understands the various disabling societal barriers that disabled people face, which prevents us from engaging in a fully inclusive society.

 She has a Masters degree in Disability Equality Studies.
-Therefore, as a member of the Sligo Disabled Persons Organisations, she always takes a rights-based approach of disabled people and the right to be involved and contribute to a fully inclusive society.
+Therefore, as a member of the Sligo Disabled Persons Organisation, she always takes a rights-based approach of disabled people and the right to be involved and contribute to a fully inclusive society.

 Mark Kupczak